earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-02-time-series-data.md

 you through creating this plot.
 This lesson will give you a more real world experience with working with less than perfect data!

-You can receive a bonus point for
+#### Bonus point (for grads and undergrads)

-1. Identifying an anomaly in the data when you plot it and
+Generate and add to your report the plot of precipitation for 1948 - 2013 described above that graduate students have to create.

-2. Suggesting how to address that anomaly.
+Receive a bonus point for:

-#### Undergrads Bonus
+1. Identifying an anomaly or change in the data that you can clearly see when you plot it and
-If you complete the bonus activity and add the 1948 - 2013 plot to your report, you will receive a bonus point!
+2. Suggesting how to address that anomaly in R to clean things up

 ***